New

 • Overview

-This final section starts with a focus on attestations and related tools and frameworks such as in-to, SLSA, and other models to measure the processes in your supply chains and CI/CD pipelines.
+This final section starts with a focus on attestations and related tools and frameworks such as in-toto, SLSA, and other models to measure the processes in your supply chains and CI/CD pipelines.
 By establishing verifiable evidence, we start to gain more trust in the software we use.
-We will dive deep into vulnerability management, one of the most important use cases for supply chain.
+We will dive deep into vulnerability management, one of the most important use cases for supply chain, and how to work with different vulnerability databases.
 Lastly, we will explore topics related to product security incident response teams (PSIRT) and the role they play in responding to supply chain incidents as well as a few notable attacks and how to disrupt them.

 Day 3 concludes with a vulnerability incident simulation that pulls together many of the concepts covered in this course to provide context on all the material over this 3-day course.